gorcajo/backend-challenge/README.md

 If anyone (marketing department or the CFO) wants to change prices, product names or discounts, its very easy to make a query to the database to do so (maybe with further development to expose that functionality in an admin section into the webpage).

 About the baskets:

 - They never expire.
 To clear old baskets an automated job could use `baskets.last_accessed` to decide which baskets need to ve removed.
 - They are public but identified an UUIDs; not knowing the UUID means it is impossible to access it in practice.

-You can find more about the schema at `src/main/resources.data.sql`.

-The database console is disabled by default since this is production code.
+Notes:

-Note: I've used JdbcTemplate instead of Hibernate to implement the data access object, but that class could be changed at any time to use another one to access the data.
+- I've used JdbcTemplate instead of Hibernate to implement the data access object, but that class could be changed at any time to use another one to access the data.
+- You can find more about the schema at `src/main/resources/data.sql`.
+- The database console is disabled by default since this is production code.

 ### 1.4.
 Endpoints

-The endoints are all under the path `/api/v1/`.
-In that way, any other endpoint design can coexist with previous versions at the same time.
+All ndoints are in the form `/api/v1/*`, so any other endpoint design can coexist with previous versions at the same time.

 The following four endpoints were implemented: